 “The test for whether or not you can hold a job should not be the arrangement of your chromosomes.”

-Outspoken and afraid of no one, when Abzug began practicing law, male colleagues so often assumed she was “the secretary,” that she began wearing a hat.
+Outspoken and afraid of no one, when Abzug began practicing law, male colleagues assumed she was “the secretary,” because women lawyers were an anomaly.
+So, she began wearing a hat.
 She said, “It was the only way they would take you seriously.”
 The hat became her trademark.